Das42/technical_assessment_github/README_copy.md

   * Check that your branch is up to date using `git status`.

 #### Step 7:
+  * Open the `collaborators.txt` file and remember who the last person listed is.
+    * You will need to tag this person in a moment.
-  * Hop over to GitHub in your web browser and create a pull request between your forked personal branch and the original master branch (`logan-DAS42/das42_git_check`).
+  * Hop over to GitHub in your web browser and create a pull request between your forked personal branch and the origin master branch `logan-DAS42/das42_git_check`.
-    * Before submitting your pull request, tag Logan and one other person who's name appears in the `collaborators.txt` file as *Reviewers* on the pull request.
+    * Before submitting your pull request, tag Logan and one other person who's name appeared at the end of the `collaborators.txt` file as *Reviewers* on the pull request.
-      * __**hint:**__ You can view this file from the CLI by switching to your local master branch and typing `vi collaborators.txt`.
   * Create the pull request.

 #### Step 8: